 Under Solvency II assets are admissible but appropriate reserves need to be maintained.
-As noted under counterparty risk, the counterparty exposure is monitored on a daily basis and forms part of the daily estimate of the SCR and free assets.
-In addition, FHL at UK group-level has set a risk appetite for large settlement transactions which is monitored on a regular basis by the FHL Board.
+As noted under counterparty risk, the counterparty exposure is monitored daily and forms part of the daily estimate of the SCR and free assets

 The concentration risk for each reinsurer is reported monthly to senior management and quarterly to the Board.